ractodev/ractodev/README.md

 - [X] A website with fun mini games that you can play using your 🍅 as lives!
 - [X] A database that holds user settings and high scores.
 > What's my role in all of this?
-- I'm the Product Owner and Lead Developer of the Discord Bot thats currently being developed in javascript.
+- I'm the Product Owner of the project and Lead Developer of the Discord Bot thats currently being developed in javascript.